contentstack-launch-examples/content-security-policy-example/README.md

-# CSP + Cloudflare Email Protection Issue Reproduction
+# CSP + Cloudflare Email Protection - Hash Solution Test

-This Next.js project reproduces the Content Security Policy (CSP) issue with Cloudflare's email protection feature, as described in the support query.
+This Next.js project tests the hash-based CSP solution for Cloudflare's email protection feature, as described in the support query.

 ## Issue Description